-Works other than the pumping of excavations, security, and emergency works will not normally be permitted at night, Sundays and on public holidays.
-Works outside of these hours may be carried out in exceptional situations and only with the Authority's approval.
+Works other than security and emergency works will not normally be permitted at night, Sundays and on public holidays.
+Works outside of these hours may be carried out in exceptional situations and only with approval of the appropriate section of SDCC.